trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

    </body>
    ```

-1. Open the `vite.config.ts` file and replace it with :
+1. Open the `vite.config.ts` file and replace it with:

    ```js
    import react from "@vitejs/plugin-react-swc";